sigasi/sigasi_insights/content/manual/eclipse/linting.md

 that the particular rule is not checked.

-In addition, Sigasi can also check for header comments of files, design units, subprograms, etc. This could e.g. be used to check whether a copyright notice or disclaimer has been included in the file header comment.
+In addition, Sigasi can also check for header comments of files, design units, subprograms, etc. This could for instance be used to check whether a copyright notice or disclaimer has been included in the file header comment.